 6. Scalability: VPCs are more scalable than VPSs, as they can easily be modified to accommodate increased traffic and additional services.

 8. Networking: VPCs provide more flexibility when it comes to networking, as users can create multiple networks and customize the subnets.
-VPSs are limited to a single network.
+A single network is a limit for VPSs.

-10. Performance: VPCs are typically more performant than VPSs, as they are hosted on dedicated hardware and offer more resources.
+10. Performance: VPCs typically outperform VPSs as they host on dedicated hardware and offer more resources.